risckaust/risc-documentations/docs/source/1-z-robot-assembly.rst

    :scale: 40 %
    :align: center

 * Power module.
 It is the best way to provide power for flight controller unit.
 It has voltage and current sensors that allows autopilot to estimate remaining battery charge precisely.
 Usually it comes with every autopilot controller as a default kit.
 Check official documentations to match right power module to a selected flight controller.

 .. image:: ../_static/power_module.jpg
    :scale: 60 %
    :align: center

 * LiPo battery.
-Assuming you know what is the balancer, cell count and voltage, capacity and C-rating.
+3000/4000 mAh 3S battery is recommended.

 Assembly process
 ^^^^^